lincketheo/personal_website/_posts/2023-04-03-Building-A-Bootloader.md

   ...
 ```

-To set up the stack, we'll set all the stack registers to the data segment:
+To set up the stack, we'll set all the stack registers to the data segment (0):

 ```
 mov ax, data_seg
 mov ds, ax